Some results on injectivity and multistationarity in chemical reaction networks: Background material

 Graph theoretic approaches to the study of injectivity, and more particularly to injectivity of CRNs, are too extensive to be treated in this paper.
 However these approaches have a close relationship with the theory described here, both inspiring it, and in some cases deriving from it.
 We provide some basic definitions in order to be able to state without proof a few graph-theoretic corollaries.
 We also remark that approaches centred on matrix minors and matrix products as described here lend themselves very naturally to graph-theoretic formulations leaving much to explore in this area.

-\begin{def1}[Bipartite graph of a matrix, SR graph of a matrix, DSR graph of a matrix product] Given $A \in \mathbb{R}^{n \times m}$ define the bipartite graph of $A$, as follows: $A$ is a graph on $n + m$ vertices, with vertices $\{X_1, \ldots, X_n\} \cup \{Y_1, \ldots, Y_m\}$, and with edge $X_iY_j$ present if and only if $A_{ij} \neq 0$.
+\begin{def1}[Bipartite graph of a matrix, SR graph of a matrix, DSR graph of a matrix product] Given $A \in \mathbb{R}^{n \times m}$ define the {\em bipartite graph of $A$} as follows: $A$ is a graph on $n + m$ vertices, with vertices $\{X_1, \ldots, X_n\} \cup \{Y_1, \ldots, Y_m\}$, and with edge $X_iY_j$ present if and only if $A_{ij} \neq 0$.
 Edge $X_iY_j$ is given the sign of $A_{ij}$.
-To get the ``SR graph of $A$'', $G_A$, as described in \cite{banajicraciun}, edge $X_iY_j$ in the bipartite graph of $A$ is also labelled with the magnitude of $A_{ij}$.
-Similarly, given $A \in \mathbb{R}^{n \times m}$, $B \in \mathbb{R}^{m \times n}$, associated with the product $AB$, is a bipartite generalised graph $G_{A,B}$ with signed, labelled edges some of which may be directed, termed the ``directed SR graph'' or ``DSR graph'' of $AB$ \cite{banajicraciun2}.
+To get the {\em SR graph of $A$}, $G_A$, as described in \cite{banajicraciun}, edge $X_iY_j$ in the bipartite graph of $A$ is also labelled with the magnitude of $A_{ij}$.
+Similarly, given $A \in \mathbb{R}^{n \times m}$, $B \in \mathbb{R}^{m \times n}$, associated with the product $AB$, is a bipartite generalised graph $G_{A,B}$ with signed, labelled edges some of which may be directed, termed the {\em directed SR graph} or {\em DSR graph} of $AB$ \cite{banajicraciun2}.
 The construction is provided in Appendix~\ref{appstar}, but note that if $B$ varies over a qualitative class then $G_{A, B}$ is constant.
 SR graphs are a special case of DSR graphs. \end{def1}

-\begin{remark}[SR and DSR graphs] The constructions of SR and DSR graphs above follow \cite{banajicraciun2,banajicraciun}, and are based on the original construction of the ``species-reaction graph'' for a CRN as given in \cite{craciun1}.
-However, the constructions in \cite{banajicraciun2,banajicraciun}, while inspired by CRNs, are more general: we can write down the SR graph for any individual matrix; similarly we can write down the DSR graph for any pair of matrices with square product.
-Both SR and DSR graphs can still naturally be associated with CRNs, as described in Appendix~\ref{appstar}, and examination of their properties plays a part in many results on CRNs, including but going beyond results on injectivity and multistationarity (see \cite{angelibanajipantea} for results connected with Hopf bifurcation and the possibility of oscillation for example).
+\begin{remark}[SR and DSR graphs] The original construction of the ``species-reaction graph'' for a CRN is given in Craciun and Feinberg \cite{craciun1}.
+The abstract constructions of SR and DSR graphs above follow Banaji and Craciun \cite{banajicraciun2,banajicraciun}.
+While these generalised graphs are defined for matrices and matrix products and appear to have no connection with CRNs, they can still naturally be associated with CRNs, as described in Appendix~\ref{appstar}.
+Examination of their properties plays a part in many results on CRNs, including results on injectivity and multistationarity \cite{craciun1, banajicraciun2, banajicraciun}, but not restricted to these (see \cite{angelibanajipantea} for results connected with Hopf bifurcation and the possibility of oscillation for example).
 Drawing and some analysis of the DSR graph of a CRN are automated in {\tt CoNtRol} \cite{control}. \end{remark}